natmegsweden/meeg_course_mne/tutorial_00_tips_for_writing_scripts.md

 import matplotlib.pyplot as plt

 ```
-For this course, you will use the module MNE-python and its dependencies to analyses MEG/EEG data.
-It is recommended that you also install Anaconda, a virtual envorinment.

-Follow the instructions on how to install Anaconda and MNE [here](https://mne.tools/stable/install/install_python.html)

 ## Use section breaks when testing code
 When writing code you often want to run only a small snip of code, e.g. when you test your code while scripting.